 Due to chipset limitation, this motherboard can only support up to 4 GB on the operating systems listed below.
-You may install a maximum of 1 GB DIMMs on each slot, but only DDR2-800 and DDR2-667 1 GB density modules are available for this configuration.
+You may install a maximum of 2 GB DIMMs on each slot, but only DDR2-800 and DDR2-667 2 GB density modules are available for this configuration.

 32-bit 64-bit

 Windows® XP Windows® XP x64 Edition

+Windows® 2003 Server Windows® 2003 Server x64 Edition

 Windows® Vista Windows® Vista x64 Edition